afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 }
 ```

-First, we will define a type of alias to access our Store without providing all the arguments, and then our final class, to hold the application Store.
+First, we will define an AppStore typealias for convenience, and then our final class, to hold the application Store.

 Since we are using SwiftUI, we can make it an ObservableObject, and set the App State to be a @Published property.
-That way, our views can subscribe to changes and update themselves automatically, and make it read-only, we set the property access control to private(set).
+That way, our views can subscribe to changes and update themselves automatically.
+To make it read-only, we set the property access control to private(set).

 Our initializers allow us to set an initial State, in case we want to load some data into it at initialization, and lets us define the Reducer we will be using to mutate it.